Azure-Samples/resources-dotnet-deploy-using-arm-template/README.md

 extensions:
 - services: Resource-Manager
 - platforms: dotnet
+description: "Azure Resource sample for deploying resources using an ARM template."
 ---

 # Getting started on deploying using an ARM template in C# #

 Azure Resource sample for deploying resources using an ARM template.

 ## Running this Sample ##